mukhtar-github/Complete-Node.js-Course/5-Express- Advanced Topics/Express- Advanced.md

 This approach is very tedious, a better way to log messages for the purpose of debugging, is to use the *debug package* in Node.
 With *debug*, we're going to replace all these *console.log* statements with the call to a debug function, and then we can use an *environment variable* to enable or disable debugging.
 This way, we don't need to come back to our code and modify the code, we dont have to delete these *console.log* or *debug* statements, we don't have to comment them out, we can control them from the outside, using an *environment variable*.

 But more importantly, we can also determine the level of debugging information we want to see.
 Maybe sometime you're working on a database problem, perhaps we only want to see the debugging information related to the database.
 So, again we don't have to come back to the code and modify all these *console.log* statements.

+So, let me show you how to use the *debug package*.
+Back in the terminal, let's install *debug*